MicrosoftDocs/cloud-adoption-framework/docs/scenarios/generative-ai/organize.md

 ---
 title: Organizational considerations for generative AI adoption
-description: Learn how to prepare your environment for generative AI adoption in your organization, including considerations around Azure landing zones.
+description: Learn how to organize for generative AI adoption in your organization.
 author: Zimmergren
 ms.author: tozimmergren
 ms.date: 02/16/2024